On the alternatives to the ideal mathematical points-like separatedness: What is the size of a mathematical point

-Another version of discreteness (which, hovewer, may result from the one considered above) describes a situation where a given quantity can take only some selected, isolated values, and not others.
-For all purposes involving the object or process considered (that is one being described by a given quantity), this kind of discreteness implies that in between the isolated permitted points (each representing a distinct value) there is an empty space which cannot be occupied, which however can equivalently be considered as being filled with an 'invisible' but extended point of certain size (with any interval of the isolated points corresponding possibly one-to-one to an interval of natural numbers; such model might describe, for example, an oscillation that could occur with only some particular values of frequency but not others, possibly 'jumping', in some way, between the different, spaced values, but not a given oscillation with different frequencies actually situated next to each other, whatever that would mean, as in a 'continuum' as described above, which is an important distinction to keep in mind).
+Another version of discreteness\footnote{This one being more directly related to what is formally, in the abstract, considered a discrete space \cite{disc}.
+Again, we hope that we sufficiently faithfully represent how the various mathematics-related terms and concepts appear to be typically used in different models aimed at describing the physical systems, however since the issue and question of how exactly a given concept, as used in some practically-oriented model, is related to its formal counterpart, and whether it shares all its particular properties or consequences, is often left partially or entirely unanswered, maybe for future investigations, as currently too complex or perhaps irrelevant (for instance, can an actual, i.e., physical, solid object, in three-dimensional space considered continuous, be decomposed into two exact copies, in terms of size, of the original one? \cite{tar}), for formal definitions and treatment interested reader is refered to one of the strictly mathematics-oriented resources as referenced below or to other, relevant, literature.} (which, hovewer, may result from the one considered above) might be used to describe a situation where a given quantity can take only some selected, isolated values, and not others.
+For all purposes involving the object or process considered (that is one being described by a given quantity), this kind of discreteness implies that in between the isolated permitted points (each representing a distinct value) there is an empty space which cannot be occupied, which however can equivalently be considered as being filled with a kind of 'invisible', 'unattainable', but extended point of certain size (with any interval of the isolated points corresponding possibly one-to-one to an interval of natural numbers; in this particular kind of applications such model might describe, for example, an oscillation that could occur with only some particular values of frequency but not others, possibly 'jumping', in some way, between the different, spaced values, but not a given oscillation with different frequencies actually situated next to itself, whatever that would mean, as in the 'continuum' of different actual entities as described above, which is an important distinction to keep in mind).
 The isolated points themselves are then assumed to have no size, just like in the continuous case in this regard.
 As far as representing natural phenomena with ideal points goes, the essence of our arguments, as outlined thus far, can pertain to this situation as well (it can be reduced in particular to the same picture, at least symbolically, that we considered above in the context of the other version of discreteness, if we swap the 'colors' of points and blank spaces between the points, that is, if we draw white isolated points on a black piece of paper).